emmajanedrews/base-template/join-our-team.md

 <p>Dear Real Estate Agent: </p>

-<p>I understand that you may be working at a brokerage or are a newer agent just recently getting started. </p>
+<p>I understand that you may be working at a brokerage or you’re a newer agent just recently getting started. </p>

 <p>For some people, this can be painful.
 Many brokerages care about the number of the agents they have, but care very little about fostering successful careers.
 When you work for these brokerages, there is often a lack of income, leads, support, and training.</p>

 <p>In fact, statistics show that nine out of every 10 agents will fail out of the business within their first five years.
-Agents like this run out of money, get distracted, and fall flat in their career due to a lack of support</p>
+Agents like this run out of money, get distracted, and fall flat in their career due to a lack of support.</p>

 <p>Perhaps your first year as an agent was semi-successful because you extracted your leads from people in your life who you already know.
 But eventually, all agents in this situation will run out of friends and cousins.
 The next thing you know, you will have exhausted your database without a clue about where to go next. </p>